milannankov/tag-genie-website-41457/src/pages/blog/prefix-product-tags-shopify.md

 template: post
 ---

-This time cover more advanced functionaly of Tag Genie using our most powerfull tool - Custom Tag Operation.
+This time cover more advanced functionality of Tag Genie using our most powerful tool - Custom Tag Operation.
 How can you prefix product tags on Shopify?
 While that might sound like a trivial task it gets more complicated if you try to prefix different tags using the same prefix.

 Imagine that you have 20 discount tags like '10% Off', '20% Off', etc and your goal is to add the prefix "Sale" to all of them.
 You can certainly create 20 operations to rename each individual tag but is there a more efficient way?
 There certainly is with Tag Genie and what we call **Tag Templates**.